Police say more charges are likely in the massive brawl at the Montgomery riverfront dock. Here’s what we know – KION546

 One of those men has surrendered and is in custody, and the two others are expected to be in custody soon, Albert said.
 He did not specify who was in custody.

-But the investigation is far from over, with police having “have many, many more interviews to conduct,” the chief said.
+But the investigation is far from over, with police having “many, many more interviews to conduct,” the chief said.

 “As we identify additional folks that we need to talk to, we will ask them to come in and we’ll try to locate them and do further investigation to see if the charges are appropriate,” Albert said.